clyde1206/pchain-guide/pchaindoc/source/introduction/staking.rst

 The advantage to apply candidate is you can earn the commission fee from delegators and the delegators' staking will make you more competitive, but once you got delegators, you have the responsibility to keep your node healthy cause the delegators will take attention to their reward.

-So we will first introduce how to apply candidates, you can skip this section if you don't wanna apply one.
+So we will then introduce how to apply candidates, you can skip this section if you don't wanna apply one.

 >>>>>>>>>>>>>>>>>>>>>>
 How to apply candidate